TMJ Disorders

 TMJ (temporomandibular joint) disorders are a family of problems related to your complex jaw joint.
 If you have had symptoms like pain or a “clicking” sound, you’ll be glad to know that these problems are more easily diagnosed and treated than they were in the past.
 These symptoms occur when the joints of the jaw and the chewing muscles (muscles of mastication) do not work together correctly.
 TMJ stands for temporomandibular joint, which is the name for each joint (right and left) that connects your jaw to your skull.
 Since some types of TMJ problems can lead to more serious conditions, early detection and treatment are important.

 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
-Dr. Weierbach or Dr. Genetti can help you have a healthier and more comfortable jaw.
+Dr. Genetti or Dr. Weierbach can help you have a healthier and more comfortable jaw.

 Trouble With Your Jaw?